Flavorful grilled vegetable kabobs are a summer classic, but you can also make them year-round on an indoor grill.

 Absolutely!
 As long as you choose sturdy veggies that can withstand grilling, you can use whatever veggies you like in these grilled vegetable kabobs.

 Examples include cubed portobello mushrooms, white onions, yellow squash, and – if you don’t mind the carbs – sweet potatoes.
+I’m also curious about cauliflower florets, although I haven’t tried that.

 How to grill safely

-Make sure your grill is set to medium-high (not high), turn the skewers midway through grilling (or even a few times while grilling), and check the vegetables often to ensure they don’t start burning.
+So make sure your grill is set to medium-high (not high), turn the skewers midway through grilling (or even a few times while grilling), and check the vegetables often to ensure they don’t start burning.

 Should I soak wooden skewers?